pyrob2142/FastingWidget/README.md

 ## Settings
 * Long press threshold (ms): Set how long you have to hold the start button to open up the menus (Default: 2000 ms)
+* Show seconds: If you disable this seconds will not be displayed and the update rate will switch to once per minute.
+May save power (Default: true)
 * Initial page (with goal): Set the startup page for when your fast has a goal (Default: Show time remaining)
 * Initial page (without goal): Set the startup page for when your fast has no goal (Default: Show time elapsed)
 * Default goal: Avoid having to scroll through the options by setting your default fast duration (Default: 16 hours)